 The Bell Helicopter Company Model 206L-1 is a 7-place light helicopter powered by an Allison 250-C28B turboshaft engine.
 This engine produces 500 shaft horsepower but is de-rated to 435 horsepower, the limit of the main transmission.
 Lift is provided by a two-bladed main rotor and a two-bladed tail rotor counteracts torque.
 The LongRanger II is designed to be flown by a single pilot and is certified for Visual Flight Rules (VFR).
 The 206L LongRanger series helicopters are stretched versions of the earlier 5-place Bell Model 206B JetRanger.

 Perot had purchased the LongRanger, call sign “November-Three-Nine-One-One-Zulu”, for $750,000 specifically for this flight.
 Modifications started immediately and over the next three weeks an additional 151-gallon fuel tank was added giving the helicopter approximately 8 hours’ endurance.
 “Pop-out floats”—inflatable pontoons that can be deployed for emergency landings on water—were installed.
 The helicopter also carried a life raft and other emergency equipment and supplies.
-Additional communication and navigation equipment, and radar was installed.
+Additional communication, navigation equipment and radar was installed.

-During the circumnavigation, the helicopter burned 56,000 pounds of jet fuel and made 56 fueling stops, including aboard a pre-positioned container ship in the North Pacific Ocean.
+During the circumnavigation, the helicopter burned 56,000 pounds (25,400 kilograms) of jet fuel and made 56 fueling stops, including aboard a pre-positioned container ship in the North Pacific Ocean.

 The helicopter was donated to the Smithsonian Institution and is on display at the Steven V. Udvar-Hazy Center of the National Air and Space Museum.